-manufacture fossil fuels is considered as exposed.
-Energy effiency 18.
-Exposure to energy inefficient real estate asset Share of investments in energy inefficient real estate assets N/A N/A Effective data coverage: Low The process to enable the production of this PAI is being setup in collaboration with an external data provider.
-We anticipate the availability of this data within 2023 for new investments.
-Past investments will not be covered.
-These criteria are embedded into the dedicated ESG Qualitative assessment process for Private Debt in Commercial Real Estate.
-Greenhouse gas emissions 18.
-GHG emissions Scope 1, 2, 3 GHG emissions generated by real estate assets N/A N/A Effective data coverage: Low While GHG emissions disclosure has improved since BNPP AM began itscarbon footprint work, most companies worldwide still do not disclose this information.
+Greenhouse gas identify the inefficient part of the portfolio.
+A manual check will then be performed based on this information.
+When available, this data will be collected on new deals, past deals will be out of scope. emissions 18.
+GHG emissions Scope 1, 2, 3 GHG emissions generated by real estate assets N/A N/A Effective data coverage: Low While GHG emisisons disclosure has improved since BNPP AM began itscarbon footprint work, most companies worldwide still do not disclose this information.
 This is even more problematic for Scope 3 GHG emissions.
 BNPP AM relies on estimated data provided by a data vendor for real estate assets.
 The Enterprise Value definition provided in Annex 1 above is not applicable to real estate assets.
 These criteria are embedded into the dedicated ESG Qualitative assessment process for Private Debt in Commercial Real Estate.
 Energy consumption 19.
-Energy consumption intensity Energy consumption intensity N/A N/A Effective data coverage: Low embedded into the dedicated ESG Qualitative assessment process for Private Debt in Commercial Real Estate
+Energy consumption intensity Energy consumption intensity 0.0% 0,0% Effective data coverage: Low

-Other indicators for principal adverse impacts on sustainability factors

-Emissions 4.
-Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 63,8% N/A Effective data coverage:High The regulatory definition of this PAI raises some questions on the meaning of "aimed at aligning with Paris agreement" and "carbon emission reduction initiative".
+Other indicators for principal adverse impacts on sustainability factors Emissions 4.
+Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 58,6% 64,9% Effective data coverage:High The regulatory definition of this PAI raises some questions on the meaning of "aimed at aligning with Paris agreement" and "carbon emission reduction initiative".
 BNPP AM took a conservative approach by considering only companies with targets aligned with the Paris agreement (<=2°C) as successfully passing this PAI.
 Through BNPP AM Net Zero roadmap, our goal is to have 60% of our corporate investments to be Achieving, Aligned or Aligning with Net Zero (NZ:AAA) by 2030.
 Social and employee matters 4.
-Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 4,4% Effective data coverage: Medium Identification of companies with lack of supplier code of conduct has been achieved based on research performed by the data provider and identifying relevant evidence.
+Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) 2,3% 3,6% Effective data coverage: Medium Identification of companies with lack of supplier code of conduct has been achieved based on research performed by the data provider and identifying relevant evidence.
 BNPP AM ESG scoring methodology includes an indicator related to the assessment of the scope of company social supplier standards.
 Human Rights 9.
-Lack of a human rights policy Share of investments in entities without a human rights policy 4,4% N/A Effective data coverage: Medium Identification of companies with lack of Human Rights policy has been achieved based on research performed by the data provider and identifying relevant evidence.
-We assess this exact indicator in BNPP AM ESG scoring methodology through their human rights policy indicator.
+Lack of a human rights policy Share of investments in entities without a human rights policy 4,3% 4,7% Effective data coverage: Medium Identification of companies with lack of Human Rights policy has been achieved We assess this exact indicator in BNPP AM ESG scoring methodology through their human rights policy indicator.